practicalli/spacemacs/docs/install-spacemacs/pre-install.md

 Emacs is available for Linux, MacOSX and Windows.
 The [Spacemacs Readme suggested ways to install Emacs](https://github.com/syl20bnr/spacemacs/tree/develop#emacs)

 ???
-INFO "Emacs Version 28 recommended"
+INFO "Emacs Version 29 recommended"
-    Emacs 28 is recommended with native compilation of Elisp, which can have a significant improvement on Emacs package performance.
+    Emacs 29 is recommended, optionally with native compilation of Elisp which can have a significant improvement on Emacs package performance (although is still quite new).
-    Emacs 27.1 is the minimum version supported by Practicalli Spacemacs

 === "Ubuntu / Debian"